September 28, 2018

 By Workspace Resource

 Modern workers spend most of their day in the office, but if they’re not focused or productive, they can’t do much for their employers.
 Companies that understand what drives productivity will get the most out of their talent and as a result, generate higher revenue.
+If you want to create a better work environment and improve your employee's productivity, then this office lighting design guide is for you.

 If you’ve ever worked in a dimly lit office with fluorescent lights buzzed overhead, then you already know that lighting affects your mood, energy level and productivity.
 Here’s what workers get with good lighting: